Coastal Alabama Livable Communities Coalition

 We hope that you will become a Coastal Alabama Livable Communities Coalition member today.
 To do so, please click here to pay for your $25 dues online.
 Or please click here to download and mail in your form with a check.
 Once we receive payment, we will add you to the Coalition's distribution list.

-Click here to view the LCC's 2018 Bicycle Safety Campaign document.
-We have used proceeds from the Good Life Ride to help create the Campaign, the bicycle safety PSA videos below, purchase "Share the Road" bicycle safety vests, and update the Alabama State Driver License Manual.
+We use proceeds from the Good Life Ride to help create the Bicycle Safety Campaign, the bicycle safety PSA videos below, purchase "Share the Road" bicycle safety vests, and update the Alabama State Driver License Manual.
 Changes to the Manual included an expanded and improved section on sharing the road with people on bicycles and the Manual's “Signs and Road Markings” chapter was also updated to include the "3 feet minimum" sign, "cyclists may use full lane" sign, and the sharrow road markings.

 Coastal Alabama Livable Communities Coalition Logo